 We expect to remain in compliance with the covenants under our indenture.
 We expect that cash flows from operating activities will be sufficient to satisfy our liquidity needs until maturity of the public notes.
 However, there can be no assurance that we will have access to sufficient capital to repay our public notes when they mature in 2008.
 Cash flows from operating activities may not be sufficient, on their own, to permit us to satisfy these obligations.
 Traditionally, we have relied on our parents' ability to access the public debt and equity markets, as well as borrowings under our parents' credit facilities, as a source of capital.
 There can be no assurance that our parent companies will have sufficient liquidity to provide funds to us to satisfy this payment when due.
-In addition, a default under the covenants governing our indenture could result in the acceleration of our payment obligations under our debt and, under certain circumstances, in cross-defaults under our affiliates' debt obligations, which could adversely affect our parent companies' ability to provide us with funding.
+In addition, a default under the covenants governing our indenture could result in the acceleration of our parent companies' ability to provide us with funding.